Hope2925/IQ_Bootcamp_2023/BIT/README.md

 # BioFrontiers IT
 BIT is the superhero team that runs Fiji, the supercomputer Cluster resource, among many other things.
 Below are some key tips to help navigate FIJI w/ help from BIT.
 I can assure you from personal experience that they are all extremely nice and very hardworking.
 You never need to doubt that they are doing their best. :)

+## Printing
+- Look [here](https://bit.colorado.edu/desktop-services/printing/building-printers/) to learn how to work with building printers
+- If you're still confused, fill out a ticket with the instructions below!

 ## 1. What do I do if I have a question about how to use Fiji?
 1. Look at the Fiji User Guides found on the BIT website [here](https://bit.colorado.edu/biofrontiers-computing/fiji/).
 They include the following as of July 22, 2023:
 	- Fiji User Guide: General instructions